-Table 50 Menu 15.1.1.1 Editing/Configuring an Individual Rule in a Set
+Table 53 Menu 15.1.1.1 Editing/Configuring an Individual Rule in a Set

 FIELD DESCRIPTION Туре Press [SPACE BAR] and then [ENTER] to select from a total of five types.
 These are the mapping types discussed in the chapter on NAT web configurator screens.
 Server allows you to specify multiple servers of different types behind NAT to this computer.
-See the Example 3: Multiple Public IP Addresses With Inside Servers section for an example.
-Local IP Only local IP fields are N/A for server; Global IP fields MUST be set for Server .
+See Section 21.5.3 on page 172 for an example.
+Local IP Only local IP fields are N/A for server; Global IP fields MUST be set for Server.
 Start This is the starting local IP address (ILA).
 End This is the ending local IP address (ILA).
 If the rule is for all local IPs, then put the Start IP as 0.0.0.0 and the End IP as 255.255.255.255.
 This field is N/A for One-to-One and Server types.
 Global IP Start This is the starting inside global IP address (IGA).
 If you have a dynamic IP, enter 0.0.0.0 as the Global IP Start .
 Note: Note that Global IP Start can be set to 0.0.0.0 only if the types are Many-to-One or Server.
 End This is the ending inside global IP address (IGA).
 This field is N/A for One-to-One , Many-to-One and Server types .
 Server Mapping Set Only available when Type is set to Server .
-Type a number from 1 to 10 to choose a server set from menu 15.2.
-When you have or ESC to C completed this menu, press [ENTER] at the prompt "Press ENTER to Confirm Cancel:" to save your configuration, or press [ESC] at any time to cancel.
+Type a number from 1 to 10 to choose a server set from menu 15.2. completed this menu, press [ENTER] at the prompt "Press ENTER to Confirm Cancel:" to save your configuration, or press [ESC] at any time to cancel.